kyma-project/community/internal/proposals/improvement-of-log-messages-usability.md

 - GDPR-compliance - entries must not contain any sensitive data (password, personal data in the meaning of GDPR)
 - Agile - log messages and their context should be refactored.
 If the log was useful while debugging the incident, make other also that useful.
 If there was something missing in the log, report it and refactor
 - No "responsibility overlapping" - Because there are other tools to help in diagnosis, logs, in general, should not contain the information which can be taken from that tools (i.e there's tracing which can be used for timings)
-    > TODO: Ask Artur about the opinion on the log format.
-Ask also about the known tools used for such resposibilities
+    > TODO: Ask Artur and Przemek for the review on the potential responsibility overlaping

 Additionally, we need an approach to the "external" components used in Kyma (the ones not implemented in the Kyma team).
 We should have an idea on how to approach this problem and present the potential solution